DIPOLE: Fusing Vision and Geometry for Robust Visuomotor Generalization

-We present VGDP, a multimodal policy centered on a \emph{Complementarity-Aware Fusion Module} that enforces balanced and redundant use of RGB and 3D geometry.
-It dynamically integrates information from distinct modalities through a bidirectional cross-attention layer, while encouraging balanced representations across modalities via lightweight yet effective dropout and encoding.
-Across 18 simulated and four real-world tasks featuring appearance shifts, spatial disturbances, and fine-grained control, VGDP outperforms strong 2D/3D/RGB-D baselines by an average of \textbf{39.1\%}, and attains \textbf{72.3\%} success on tasks where ResNet-only and DP3-only policies fail ($\leq$1\%).
+We present DIPOLE, a multimodal policy centered on a \emph{complementarity-aware fusion module} that enforces balanced use of RGB and 3D geometry so that neither modality dominates.
+Across 18 simulated and four real-world tasks featuring appearance shifts, spatial disturbances, and fine-grained control, DIPOLE outperforms strong 2D/3D/RGB-D baselines by an average of {39.1\%}, and attains {72.3\%} success on tasks where ResNet-only and DP3-only policies fail ($\leq$1\%).
 Ablations indicate that gains come from preserving rich RGB cues, enforcing balanced modality use, and adopting cross-attentive fusion over static combinations.